17 May 2018

 copyright © D.Sharp

-Our Lady's Mass Centre, Vale Gardens, Portslade.
+The former, Our Lady's Mass Centre, Vale Gardens, Portslade.

 It may seem that it is ‘back to square one’ to go from the Mass Centre (North Street) to the Church of Our Lady, Star of the Sea & St Denis and then back to a Mass Centre (Vale Gardens).
-If the long view of Portslade’s history is taken into account, the Catholic community have always seemed to be on a cyclical path in the case of church buildings, the Mass Centre has now closed down, maybe a new Church building in the future ?
+If the long view of Portslade’s history is taken into account, the Catholic community have always seemed to be on a cyclical path in the case of church buildings, the Mass Centre has now closed down and demolished, maybe a new Church building in the future ?

 copyright © D.Sharp